How to find and speak with witnesses to your car accident, and why witness statements can be an important part of your insurance claim.

 How Effective Are Witness Statements?

 The claims adjuster will read each witness statement you provide.
-Then she’ll contact the witnesses and ask each of them for a recorded statement.
-She’ll want to know if they:
+To verify their credibility, the adjuster will usually contact each witness to ask for a recorded statement.

 - Are related to you or the other driver